DarkRay/QRHouse/README.md

 QRHouse
 =======

-the man folder of qrhouse that we well find ubuntu fils and android fils
+The man folder of QRHouse thats you well find Ubuntu files and Android files